cardano-foundation/cardano-academy/CONTRIBUTING.md

 ## Changelog

 Please add an entry into CHANGELOG.md when submitting changes.
 This let's us keep track of unreleased changes for future course iterations.

-Each release section will be further broken down into three sections named Added, Changed, and Removed.
+We suggest sticking to the following format for consistency:

 ```
 ## [next] - DD--MM--YYYY